josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 _Maybe_.
 Maybe if you're just using AI to launch things at the wall as fast as possible to see what sticks, you could call faster failure productive.
 But even then, it's worth asking: how long is that approach actually a net gain?

-There's a finite limit to how often you can do a bad job quickly before it starts costing more than slowing down would have.
 How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically from the start?

 But this is all assuming AI actually speeds up the iteration loop in the first place.
+And I think there's good reason to question even that.

 ### The iteration loop